 "We found the rate of cognitive decline was slowed by 75 percent following the adoption of hearing aids," study author Asri Maharani, a researcher at the University of Manchester in the division of neuroscience and experimental psychology, tells NPR.
 "It is a surprising result."

 To measure cognitive ability, researchers performed simple tests with participants every two years for nearly two decades.
 In one test, for example, they were read a list of 10 simple nouns and then were asked to repeat them immediately afterwards and then again after a short time had passed.
 The researchers calculated an episodic memory score by adding the number of words recalled immediately and the number remembered after the delay.

 During the study, the researchers charted when and if each volunteer began using hearing aids.
 They found that although episodic memory declined significantly with age, the rate of decline was slower after participants began using hearing aids.

 It makes sense, audiologist Dina Rollins tells NPR.
 "Stimulating your ears stimulates the nerves that stimulate your brain." she says.
 "We're giving your ears back what they're missing, and giving your brain what it needs to make sense of what you're hearing."

-Maharani and his fellow researchers did a similar study looking at whether correcting vision problems (specifically cataracts) could have a similar impact on arresting cognitive decline.
+The first team of researchers did a similar study looking at whether correcting vision problems (specifically cataracts) could have a similar impact on arresting cognitive decline.
 According to the National Eye Institute, people can often have cataracts in their 40s and 50s, but they typically don't begin to affect vision until their 60s or later.